 Expanding Nationwide Opportunities

 VA provides Internships, Postdoctoral Fellowships, and Doctoral Practicum Training in many sites across the U.S. VHA’s support for psychology training through the Office of Academic Affiliations (OAA) has increased annually in recent years.
-Currently, OAA is funding 598 psychology internship positions across 111 VA internship programs located in 49 states, the District of Columbia, and Puerto Rico.
-Similarly, OAA is currently supporting approximately 390 postdoctoral fellowship positions at 68 VA medical centers in 35 states, the District of Columbia, and Puerto Rico.
-Over the course of the past ten years, VHA psychology internship and postdoctoral training has more than doubled in scale (i.e., from 432 total positions in 2005, to 988 in academic year 2014-15.
-To meet the evolving needs of Veterans, implementation of the VHA Mental Health Training Expansion Initiative Phase III of five (V) is underway.
-Fifty-eight (58) VA medical centers were awarded a total of 139 psychology positions (46 internship slots, 93 fellowship slots).
-Nine new internship programs and nine new fellowship programs are being established to begin in the upcoming academic year (2015-16), while 40 sites are expanding their existing programs.
-Because of their newness, some of these recently funded programs are not yet accredited.
+As of the 2021-2022 training year, OAA is supporting 1264 funded psychology training positions.
+These include positions in 129 internship programs, 120 postdoctoral fellowship programs, and 21 Advanced Research fellowships.
+Over the course of the past 13 years, VHA psychology internship and postdoctoral training has almost tripled in scale (i.e., from 432 total positions in 2005, to 1165 for academic year 2018-19).
+Because of their newness, some of the recently funded programs are not yet accredited.
 However, graduates of these programs will be eligible for employment as psychologists within the Department of Veterans Affairs just as are graduates from accredited programs.
 Many existing VA Internship and Postdoctoral Psychology training programs hold APA accreditation status.

 VA Psychology Training Council

 The VA Psychology Training Council (VAPTC) represents VA on matters of training in national forums and helps to shape the future of professional psychology training within the VA.
-The VAPTC plays a crucial role in providing guidance both to VA’s individual training programs and to the Office of Academic Affiliations and the Office of Mental Health Services on matters pertaining to training in psychology.
+The VAPTC plays a crucial role in providing guidance both to VA’s individual training programs and to the Office of Academic Affiliations and the Office of Mental Heath and Suicide Prevention on matters pertaining to training in psychology.